Wondering how to get bleach smell out of clothes?

 Baking soda is a natural product that can help neutralize odors.
 It works by absorbing smells and releasing them later as carbon dioxide gas.

-Vinegar is another great ingredient that can help eliminate the bleach smell.
+Vinegar is a great ingredient that can help eliminate the bleach smell.
 Just add 1/2 cup vinegar to every load of laundry and let it sit for 10 minutes before rinsing.

 Lemon juice is another effective ingredient that can neutralize the bleach smell.
 Simply soak one lemon wedge in hot water overnight.
 Then squeeze the juice into a bucket of lukewarm water.
 Add 2 cups of white vinegar to the mixture and stir well.
 Let it sit for 30 minutes before adding it to your wash cycle.